MauGf/Android-App/README.md

 it is a list of doctors

 It consists of 6 screens:
-• Login
+-Login
-• List of Doctors
+-List of Doctors
-• Detail Doctors
+-Detail Doctors
-• Edit Doctor
+-Edit Doctor
-• Add Doctor
+-Add Doctor
-•	About
+-About